newrelic/newrelic-agent-control/docs/README.md

   interval: 5s
   timeout: 5s
   http:
-    path: "/v1/status"
+    path: "/v1/status/health"
     port: 8003
 ```

-The Agent Control currently only supports a HTTP interface (just because this is how the Infra Agent and the OpenTelemetry Collector expose their status).
+Agent Control currently supports a HTTP interface (this is how the Infra Agent and the OpenTelemetry Collector expose their status) and a File interface.
 More interfaces will be added as new agents with newer needs are integrated.

 If the Agent Type does not declare its health interface, the Supervisor uses its restart policy violations as a fallback.
 In this case, an unhealthy message is sent when the maximum number of retries has been reached.